tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 You gain the following metamagic abilities.

-_Negative Spell (1 point):_ Change the spell’s damage type to negative energy damage.
+_Negative Spell (1 point):_ Change the spell’s damage type to necrotic damage.

 _Leeching Spell (1 point):_ If the spell hits at least one enemy, heal hit points equal to your Constitution modifier (x2 at 5th level; x3 at 8th) + the spell level.